dfelinto/blender-manual/manual/glossary/index.rst

       See also `OpenGL <https://en.wikipedia.org/wiki/OpenGL>`__ on Wikipedia.

+   Operator
+      An executable action that is completed the moment they're initiated.
+      See :doc:`/interface/operators` as described in the user interface section.

    Overscan
       The term used to describe the situation. when not all of a televised image is present on a viewing screen.

       See also `Overscan <https://en.wikipedia.org/wiki/Overscan>`__ on Wikipedia.

+   Panel
+      A user interface element that contains buttons.
+      Panels are collapsible to hide there contents and can often be rearranged.
+      See :ref:`bpy.types.Panel` as described in the user interface section.

    Parent
       An :term:`Object` that affects its :term:`Child` objects.